Avzix/Book-n-deal/README.md

 This system uses clear, well-labeled checkboxes for condition, language, and genre, allowing users to refine their searches with greater precision and confidence.

 Additionally, a Recent Searches section was added to provide quick access to previously used queries, helping users repeat or adjust past searches without re-entering all the information.

+### 7.5.
+Accessibility topics

+Visual contrast and readability: Adjustments were made to the contrast of the navigation bar, buttons, and typography, following the heuristic recommendations (with “Low accessibility and visual contrast” identified as a critical issue).
+The proposed solutions include improved color choices, larger text sizes, and proper spacing between elements to support users with different accessibility needs.

+Larger and well-spaced buttons: To ensure better touch interaction, the issue of “Buttons placed too closely together” was addressed.
+The updated interfaces now provide clear layouts with sufficiently large touch areas, aligning with heuristic accessibility guidelines.

+These improvements aim to make the experience usable and accessible for the majority of users, including those with visual or motor difficulties, and directly reflect the response to the heuristic evaluation as well as basic web and mobile accessibility standards.